hoodunit/hoodunit.github.io/_posts/2016-02-25-why-csp-matters2.md

 ### Footnotes

 [^1]: What we are actually specifying is much more precise than my hand-waving explanation.
-We are saying that our specification process *failures/divergences reduces* our implementation process.
+We are saying that our specification process *failures/divergences refines* our implementation process.
 For further detail I direct you to the [Roscoe book][roscoebook], which provides precise mathematical definitions.

 [csppaper]: http://spinroot.com/courses/summer/Papers/hoare_1978.pdf
 [cspbook]: http://www.usingcsp.com/cspbook.pdf